ichisemasashi/watching-clojure-made-simple/core.async-in-use/slide.md

 - No async code to be seen (handled by the framework)
 - Required data is explicit (allows for bulk loading)
-- Code is very tetstable
+- Code is very testable
 - Combine the params definitions with spec for even more power